WANT TO BUY PROPERTY? 5 DEBT PAY-OFF STRATEGIES

-Perhaps you’ve been thinking "I want to buy property," but you’re worried about your debt.
+Perhaps you’ve been thinking: “I want to buy property,” but you’re worried about your debt.
 Here are 5 debt pay-off strategies!
-Before you start looking for a real estate agent, scheduling property tours, putting down offers, it’s time to get rid of your debt once and for all - or reduce it as much as possible.
+Before you start looking for a real estate agent, scheduling property tours, putting down offers, it’s time to get rid of your debt once and for all.
 When you’re ready to invest in real estate, EpsomTax.com can help you along the way!
 In the meantime, these tips will help you tackle your debt burden.

 As you browse local listings, you might be worried that the high asking prices will prevent you from breaking into the housing market.
 But if you think outside the box, you might be surprised by your options.
 For example, you could consider buying an apartment, purchasing a home with space for a “mother-in-law” suite that you can rent out, or buying a home “as-is.”

 If you choose to buy a home “as is,” you’ll save money upfront, but you’ll also be responsible for fixing any problems after you move, like structural issues, eliminating mold and mildew, patching leaks, and getting rid of pests.
 A seller will not be responsible for fixing problems like this.

 If you’re a business owner, there are a few things you can do to increase your take-home pay and increase your home buying budget.
 For instance, by structuring your business as a Limited Liability Company (LLC), you can take advantage of additional tax breaks.
 With LLC status, you can also rest assured that your personal financial assets will be better protected if your business runs into economic trouble.
 Before you start gathering your paperwork for filing, check the rules in your area for forming an LLC.

 3. Consolidate Your Debts